luckshury/whop-web-app/docs/nextjs-migration-plan.md

    - Deploy to Vercel; update Whop hosting base/app path.
    - Decommission or archive Streamlit app once parity confirmed.

+## 4. Backend Direction (Decision)

+- **Data Layer**: Implement Next.js API routes that talk directly to Supabase (`@supabase/supabase-js`) and Bybit’s REST endpoints.
+This keeps everything in one deployment and leverages the template’s edge/server runtime.
+- **Job Scheduling**: Reuse existing GitHub Actions / scripts to populate Supabase; add a Next.js route for manual refresh if necessary.
+- **Computation**: Port pivot calculations to TypeScript utilities reusable by both API routes and client components.

-## 4. Outstanding Questions
+## 5. Outstanding Questions

-1. Should analytics heavy lifting remain in Python (reused via FastAPI) or move entirely to TypeScript?
-2. Do we need historical caching beyond Supabase (e.g., Redis)?
+1. Do we need historical caching beyond Supabase (e.g., Redis)?
-3. Any UX updates planned alongside migration (new features or layout changes)?
+2. Any UX updates planned alongside migration (new features or layout changes)?

-Clarifying these will inform the backend design and development timeline.
+Clarifying these will inform the remaining implementation details.